EUCANCan/oncoliner/README.md

 ## Modularity

-Oncoliner is divided into three functional modules (assesment, improvement and harmonization) and a UI module.
+ONCOLINER is divided into three functional modules (assesment, improvement and harmonization) and a UI module.
 For more information about each module, check the corresponding README file in the [`modules`](/modules) folder:

 * [Assesment README](/modules/oncoliner_assesment/README.md)
 * [Improvement README](/modules/oncoliner_improvement/README.md)